Discover Drive & Hike

 Just off the south west shores of Mull lies the small isle of Iona, complete with an abbey that's been a site of worship since St Columba landed in 563 AD.
 There's something about the atmosphere of this tiny island of fields, beaches and rugged coastline that makes for a very relaxing visit.

 Located at the most northerly tip of the Hebridean archipelago the dramatic cliffs at the so called Butt of Lewis make for a dramatic cliff-top walk complete with a lighthouse teetering on the edge.
-The cliffs are a great place for watching sea birds from the colonies soaring on the wind that whips in uninterrupted from across the Atlantic.
+From the clifftops watch sea birds in the colonies below soaring on the wind that whips in uninterrupted from across the Atlantic.

 The beautiful white-sands of Luskentyre beach make it possibly the most photographed beach in the Outer Hebrides.
 Located on Harris' west coast the beach has beautiful views of Harris' hills and the isle of Taransay.

 5) Stac Pollaidh, Assynt: Hike Torridon's iconic little 612 m hill Stac Pollidadh (pronounced Stac Polly), after reaching the craggy summit and lingering to soak up the views of Suilven, a neighboring Corbet with its iconic two-hump silhouette.

 6) Triple Buttress hike on Beinn Eighe, Torridon